 - A full-service eco-friendly spa

-- Three swimming pools
+- Three swimming pools and three water slides

 - Live music at the Red Marlin restaurant every Friday and Saturday